SiliconStudio/PfmViewer/README.md

 ## Create .pfm

-Use that snippet to output (usually linear space) float-RGB images from your software:
+Use that snippet to output (usually linear space) 16bits-float-RGB (half3) images from your software:

 ```cpp
     // export to PHM: